marblexu/PythonShootGame/README.md

 # How to Play
 * use UP/DOWN/LEFT/RIGHT key to control plane
 * use SPACE key to shoot bomb
-* use z key to pause or resum game
+* use z key to pause or resume game